nucleartide/errors/Readme.md

 ![Errors](https://user-images.githubusercontent.com/914228/30893941-d0a39f10-a30e-11e7-9539-d37ffdc56922.png)

-Errors is an Elixir package that adds context to `reason`s in the `{:ok, result} | {:error, reason}` style of error handling.
+Errors is an Elixir package that adds debugging context to error reasons.
+It is meant to be used in the tagged tuple style of error handling, where a function may return `{:ok, result}` or `{:error, reason}`.

-#### Motivation
+## Motivation

-To illustrate why this might be useful, consider the following code snippet:
+To illustrate why this might be useful, consider the following code snippet that fetches the contents of a file from a GitHub repo:

 ```elixir
 defmodule HTTP do